As someone who naturally has 4b type hair, I had to figure out a way to thread my hair and keep it secure.

 Learning how to stretch out our natural hair without heat has some great benefits.

 Stopping hair breakage.
-Your hair will suffer breakage if it is dry and frizzy and if it tangled up too.
+Your hair will suffer breakage if it is dry and frizzy, and tangled up too.
 You cannot comb through it.
-Doing the African threading along with trimming your split ends, doing a protein treatment for dry hair, wash, using a good conditioner for natural hair breakage and adding a good detangler for natural hair will stop or prevent hair breakage.
+Doing the African threading along with trimming your split ends, doing a protein treatment for dry hair, washing, using a good conditioner for natural hair breakage and adding a good detangler for natural hair will stop or prevent hair breakage.

 The hair now starts to stretch or lengthen, and the growth of the hair is easily seen.
 This has a positive effect on our self-esteem, being that most natural ladies want our hair to be noticeably longer.

-Moisturize for kinky coily hair.
+Moisturize for kinky, coiled hair.
 Our hair needs moisture at all times.
 Water is our friend.
 Without water, our hair will not grow.
-So water is our number moisture contributor along with sealants like shea butter and our favorite oils.
+So water is our No. 1 moisture contributor along with sealants like shea butter and our favorite oils.
 Make sure that the water is in a spray bottle and infused with olive or coconut oil and add some *green tea extract.
-When you apply these and then completely wrap the hair using the African threading technique, this keeps the moisture lock into the hair and so the hair will begin to grow.
+When you apply these and then completely wrap the hair using the African threading technique, this keeps the moisture locked into the hair and so the hair will begin to grow.

 Reduce shrinkage in natural hair.
 Again this technique holds the hair in a straight position; this helps to stop tangling because the hair is not growing on top of each other.
 The longer you keep your African threading in, the longer the hair growth becomes.
 Some people keep the threading for up to 4–6 weeks each time it is done.

 During these times you should wear a wig whenever you are going out.
 Tie the threads together flat on your head before you put a wig over the threads, or else the threads will be sticking out from under the wig.

-When the hair is sufficiently stretch out, and you take out the threads, it does look like you blow dry it does is not?
+When the hair is sufficiently stretched out, and you take out the threads, it looks like you blow-dried it, does it not?

 How I Thread My Natural Hair